- All about repairs

 Do you know anyone illegally subletting their home?

-There are thousands of people, including many families, on waiting lists for affordable housing.
-If you suspect a Peabody property is illegally sublet, please contact us – anonymously if you prefer – via the form below.
-Or email firstname.lastname@example.org.
+If you suspect a Peabody property has been illegally sublet, please contact us – anonymously if you prefer – via the form below.

 Tenancy fraud is committed when:

-- Tenants illegally rent their Peabody home to someone else
+- Tenants illegally sublet their Peabody Group home to someone else without permission

 The renters are often charged high rents, which means tenants are making money from a property they don’t need

-- Tenants don’t use their Peabody home as their main and principal home
+- Tenants don’t use their Peabody Group home as their main and principal home

 Often the tenant is living elsewhere and leaves the property empty or lets family or friends stay in it